asperon/everdark/README.md

-# Underdark
+# Everdark

-Underdark is a Dungeon Crawler written in Kotlin using KorGE
+Everdark is a Dungeon Crawler written in Kotlin using KorGE

+It uses the Atlas Generator from https://dungeoncrawlers.org/tools/atlas_generator/